 Okay, so this is not the cutest solution, but it works in a pinch!
 If you’re waiting on a more permanent option or are in a temporary space, grab a bag of heavy-duty black trash bags & some painters tape, and have a DIY window covers party!

 And finally, I can’t discuss blackout solutions without mentioning the SlumberPod!
 This is a great option for families who want to keep their child’s sleep space as dark as possible when they travel.
 Remember when we talked about how it can be harder to sleep on vacation because we’re away from our usual environment?
 The SlumberPod helps recreate that cave-like room your baby has at home.
-Use code OHBABY$20 for $20 off your SlumberPod purchase and enjoy a well-rested vacation!
+Use code OHBABYCONSULTING for a discount on your SlumberPod purchase and enjoy a well-rested vacation!

 [I independently source and vet any products that I choose to share on my site.
 If you buy from the links I’ve provided, I may receive a small commission, which in turn supports my work.]